 In order to manage cash flow and establish good accountability, you need solid accounting skills which, sadly, most new entrepreneurs are sorely lacking.
-In fact, many small business owners don’t really know the difference between a bookkeeper and an accountant.
+In fact, many small business owners cannot distinguish the difference between a bookkeeper vs accountant.
 To the surprise of many, these terms aren’t actually interchangeable!

 As premier providers of online accounting services, Remote Quality Bookkeeping™ is well versed in the differences between these two vital financial roles in any small business.
 Whether you’re trying to handle all accounting and bookkeeping yourself, or you’re starting to see that life would be much easier with our online accounting services, it’s good for you to know the difference as well!

 Keep reading to learn more about why no small business should be without bookkeeping and accounting services.